Authors

 The following tables list the ordering part numbers.

-Energy Monitoring and Optimization
+Energy monitoring and optimization

-The following Energy Monitoring and Optimization software is available with Lenovo EveryScale HPC & AI Software Stack.
+The following Energy monitoring and optimization software is available with Lenovo EveryScale HPC & AI Software Stack.

 - Energy Aware Runtime (EAR)

 EAR is licensed under EPL 2.0 and developed by BSC and Energy Aware Solutions (EAS).
 While the EAR core version remains open-source, EAR also features extensions developed by the EAS team and provided under a proprietary license.
 EAR packs are the different solutions provided by EAS, which include the EAR core, EAR extensions, and EAS installation and support services.
-EAR packs can be purchased from Lenovo under the EveryScale HPC & AI Software Stack CTO and are delivered through EAS.
+EAR packs can be purchased from Lenovo under the EveryScale HPC & AI Software Stack CTO and are delivered through EAS. - EAS offers three EAR packs:

 - EAR Detective Pro – Includes Data Center monitoring, Analysis and Accounting modules.